Great Sand Dunes National Park is one of the ultimate adventure destinations in America. Check out this guide for the best things to do and see.

-The Zapata Falls Trail is located outside of Great Sand Dunes National Park, but you’ll pass the entrance on the way in ust off of CO-150.
-The cascading Zapata Falls are just .5 miles from the start of the trail.
+The Zapata Falls Trail is located outside of Great Sand Dunes National Park, but you’ll pass the entrance on the way just off of CO-150.
+The cascading Zapata Falls is just .5 miles from the start of the trail.
 You can continue for 4-miles down the trail to South Zapata Lake, but the hike gets pretty strenuous along the way.

 Dunes Overlook Trail